eegli/mfaws/readme.md

 Commands:
   assume-role

-  session-token
+          Temporary credentials for an assumed AWS IAM Role session-token

-  help
+          Temporary credentials for an AWS IAM user help
           Print this message or the help of the given subcommand(s)

 Options:
       --profile <PROFILE_NAME>
-          The AWS credentials profile to use.
+          The AWS credentials profile to use

           [env: AWS_PROFILE=]
           [default: default]

       --device <MFA_DEVICE>
           The MFA Device ARN.
-This value can also be provided via the ~/.aws/credentials variable 'aws_mfa_device'.
+This value can also be provided via the ~/.aws/credentials variable 'aws_mfa_device'

           [env: MFA_DEVICE=]

       --duration <DURATION>
           The duration, in seconds, for which the temporary credentials should remain valid.
-Defaults to 43200 (12 hours) for session tokens and 3600 (one hour) when assuming a role.
+Defaults to 43200 (12 hours) for session tokens and 3600 (one hour) when assuming a role

           [env: MFA_STS_DURATION=]

       --short-term-suffix <SHORT_TERM_SUFFIX>
-          To identify the auto-generated short term credential profile by [<profile_name>-SHORT_TERM_SUFFIX].
+          To identify the auto-generated short-term credential profile by [<profile_name>-SHORT_TERM_SUFFIX]

           [default: short-term]